Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The distribution of common perpendiculars

 We avoid any compactness assumption on $Y$, we only assume that the Gibbs measure $m_F$ of $F$ is finite and that it is mixing for the geodesic flow.
 By Babillot's theorem \cite{Babillot02b}, if the length spectrum of $Y$ is not contained in a discrete subgroup of $\RR$, then $m_F$ is mixing if finite.
 If $Y$ is a Riemannian manifold, this condition is satisfied for instance if the limit set of a fundamental group of $Y$ is not totally disconnected, see for instance \cite{Dalbo99,Dalbo00}.
 When $Y$ is a metric graph, Babillot's mixing condition is in particular satisfied if the lengths of the edges of $Y$ are rationally independent.

 As in \cite{ParPau16ETDS}, we have very weak finiteness and curvature assumptions on the space and the convex subsets we consider.
-Furthermore, the space $Y$ is no longer required to be a manifold and we extend the theory to non-constant weights using equilibrium states.
-Such weighted counting has only been used in the orbit-counting problem in manifolds with pinched negative curvature in \cite{PauPolSha15}.
+Furthermore, the space $Y$ is no longer required to be a manifold and we extend the theory to nonconstant weights using equilibrium states.
+Such a weighted counting has only been used in the orbit-counting problem in manifolds with pinched negative curvature in \cite{PauPolSha15}.
 The approach is based on ideas from Margulis's thesis to use the mixing of the geodesic flow.
-Our measures are much more general.
+Our skinning measures are much more general than the Patterson measures appearing in earlier works.
 As in \cite{ParPau16ETDS}, we push simultaneously the unit normal vectors to the two convex sets $D^-$ and $D^+$ in opposite directions.

-Classically, an important characterization of the Bowen-Margulis measure on closed negatively curved Riemannian manifolds ($F=0$) is that it coincides with the weak-star limit of properly normalised sums of Lebesgue measures supported on periodic orbits.
-The result was extended to $\CAT(-1)$ spaces with zero potential in \cite{Roblin03} and to Gibbs measures in the manifold case in \cite[Thm.~9.11]{PauPolSha15}.
+Classically, an important characterisation of the Bowen-Margulis measure on closed negatively curved Riemannian manifolds ($F=0$) is that it coincides with the weak-star limit of properly normalised sums of Lebesgue measures supported on periodic orbits.
+The result was extended to $\CAT(-1)$ spaces with zero potential in \cite{Roblin03} and to Gibbs measures in the manifold case in \cite[Theo.~9.11]{PauPolSha15}.
 As a corollary of the simultaneous equidistribution result Theorem \ref{theo:mainintroequidis}, we obtain a weighted version for simplicial and metric graphs of groups.
 The following is a simplified version of such a result for Gibbs measures of metric graphs.

 Let $\periodic'(t)$ be the set of prime periodic orbits of the geodesic flow on $Y$.
 Let $\lambda(g)$ denote the length of a closed orbit $g$.
-Let $\Lebmeas_g$ be the Lebesgue measure along $g$ and let $\Lebmeas_g(F^\sharp)$ be the period of $g$ for the potential $F$.
+Let $\Lebmeas_g$ be the Lebesgue measure along $g$ and let $\Lebmeas_g(F)$ be the period of $g$ for the potential $F$.

-\btheo Assume that $Y$ is a finite metric graph, that the critical exponent $\delta_F$ is positive and that the Gibbs measure $m_{F}$ is mixing for the (continuous time) geodesic flow.
+\btheo Assume that $Y$ is a finite metric graph, that the critical exponent $\delta_F$ is positive and that the Gibbs measure $m_{F}$ is mixing for the continuous time geodesic flow.
 As $t\to+\infty$, the measures

 and

 converge to $\frac{m_{F}}{\|m_{F}\|}$ for the weak-star convergence of measures. \etheo

 See Section \ref{sec:equidclosedorbits} for the proof of the full result and for a similar statement for (possibly infinite) simplicial graphs of finite groups.
 As a corollary, we obtain counting results of simple loops in metric and simplicial graphs, generalising results of \cite{ParPol90}, \cite{Guillope94}.